Eclips77/ProjectSensors2/README.md

 The game records sessions to a MySQL database using the connection string you provide when creating the DAL classes.

+A new on-screen countdown shows how long you have to pick a sensor each turn.
+Use the **How To Play** option in the main menu for a quick overview of controls and tips.

 ## Database Setup

 Run the `mysql_setup.sql` script in your MySQL server (for example using phpMyAdmin) to create the default `game` database and the required tables.
 Each player is stored in the `players` table and individual game sessions are recorded in `game_history`.